Opser vs. ChatGPT

 ChatGPTStrongCore strength

-OpserStrongSame class of model, inside a workspace
+OpserStrongSame class of model, inside your business system

 ChatGPTLimitedAnswers you copy-paste into real tools

-OpserStrongPer-action approvals, permissions, audit trail
+OpserStrongPer-action approvals, permissions, and audit trail

 Best-fit guidance